quasarframework/quasar/docs/src/pages/quasar-cli-vite/developing-capacitor-apps/capacitor-api.md

 }
 ```

-Don't forget to call the boot script in `quasar.config.js`
+Don't forget to call the boot script in the `quasar.config` file:

 ```js
 boot: ['capacitor']